Featured Venue Offers

 Once you have a shortlist of venues visit them again with your partner and make your final decision together.
 Perhaps when they having a wedding fayre on so you can see the function rooms dressed for a wedding and imagine yourselves there on your special day.
 Good luck and take time to enjoy the most important day of your lives.

-Visiting a wedding venue when they host a wedding fayre or open day is a really great way to view the venue within an informal manner without any committment.
+Visiting a wedding venue when they host a wedding fairs or open day is a really great way to view the venue within an informal manner without any committment.
 Most wedding venues will host several wedding fayres and open days throughout the year.
-You not only will have the opportunity to meet the staff, discuss each venue's wedding offers, any specific requirements you may have for your wedding day, but also meet some wedding suppliers that have worked at the venue for previous weddings.
+You not only will have the opportunity to meet the staff, discuss wedding offers, any specific requirements you may have for your wedding day, but also meet some wedding suppliers that have worked at the venue for previous weddings.
 This will allow you to interact with weddding professionals in a very leisurely environment, ask questions, and view the venue dressed for a wedding ceremony and receptions.

 Sometimes venues have special evenings where you can be invited to do a food tasting evening or wine tasting to help you decide what you would like off their wedding breakfast menus.
 This is a great way to taste dishes that you may not have considered previously.
 Also ask for the vegetarian options available to taste so that all of your guests have a tasty meal that is enjoyable.